 Best for Most

-Wix delivers everything you need in an ecommerce website builder, making the process as easy as possible.
-Includes a drag-and-drop builder, unlimited products, 700+ free starter templates, built-in SEO tools, integrated web hosting, and commission-free sales.
-Ecommerce plans start at $23 per month.
+Shopify delivers everything you need in an ecommerce website builder, making the process as easy as possible.
+Includes ecommerce website templates, a built-in payment processor with no transaction fees, and the largest ecommerce app marketplace.
+Shopify plans start at $29 per month.

 Building the Perfect Ecommerce Website